katie-victoria/mit-computing-fabrics/README.md

 ## Project Overview

-The project is an interactive soft object that responds to touch via conductive and heat-sensitive threads embedded in fabric.
+The project is an interactive object that responds to touch via conductive and heat-sensitive threads embedded in fabric.
 Sensor input is processed by an Arduino microcontroller, which triggers an audio output when user interaction is detected.

 The goal of the project was to explore how tactile materials can function as intuitive human–computer interfaces, combining physical craft with embedded programming.